 Level: Beginner to Advanced

 Materials Required: Blank Bingo card, grids or blank paper (optional PowerPoint or white board and marker).
-You can easily print out free Bingo cards from online.
+You can easily print out free cards from online.

-Find Someone Who is a fun game for ESL students that makes a great ice breaker to help students get to know one another or to practice asking and answering questions about likes/dislikes, future activities, school subjects, holidays hobbies, etc.
+People Bingo is a fun people Bingo game for ESL students that makes a great ice breaker to help students get to know one another or to practice asking and answering questions about likes/dislikes, future activities, school subjects, holidays hobbies, etc.

 Some Examples of Topic Ideas for this Find Someone Who Activity

-If I’m using this as an icebreaker to help your students get to know each other, list hobbies, musical instruments, schools subjects and popular films or games so students may learn that one student plays the cello and another likes to study science.
+If using this as an icebreaker to help your students get to know each other, list hobbies, musical instruments, schools subjects and popular films or games so students may learn that one student plays the cello and another likes to study science.

 If we are practicing future plans, this list might includes jobs, places, types of housing, etc. and students will then practice saying things like, “I want to be a doctor,” or, “I want to live in an apartment.”